solo-io/autopilot/docs/content/tutorial_code/getting_started_1.md

-# HelloWorld with Autopilot - AutoRouter
+# Getting Started with Autopilot Part 1 - Initializing the Operator

-This guide will walk you through building a minimalistic "HelloWorld" Operator with Autopilot.
+This is the first part in a series of guides that will walk you through building a minimalistic "AutoRouter" Operator with Autopilot.

-This operator will automatically generate ingress routes for discovered deployments.
+This operator will automatically provide ingress access for selected Kubernetes deployments.

+Part 1 of the tutorial introduces the operator and the steps to initialize the operator and deploy it to Kubernetes.

+In part 2, we'll implement business logic for the operator in the form of "workers" that process the `AutoRoute` CRD.

+Finally, in part 3 we'll redeploy the operator with our changes.
+Then we create an AutoRoute and a deployment, and test the Operator by sending ingress traffic to the deployed container through Istio.

+To see the completed code for this tutorial, check out https://github.com/solo-io/autorouter

+## About the `AutoRoute` Example Operator

-The Operator will process CRDs of kind `AutoRoute` in API group `example.io/v1`.
+The Operator we will build processes CRDs of kind `AutoRoute` in API group `example.io/v1`.
+The `AutoRoute` specifies a `selector` which routes to deployments based on their labels.

-The `AutoRoute` CRD will have three phases: `Initializing`, `Syncing`, and `Ready`.
+The `AutoRoute` Operator will have three phases: `Initializing`, `Syncing`, and `Ready`.

 In the `Initializing` phase, the `AutoRoute` will be marked as `Syncing` to confirm processing has begun.

 In the `Syncing` phase, the `AutoRoute` ensure Istio provides ingress routes to any deployments matching the `spec.selector` on the `AutoRoute`.

 The `AutoRoute` will ensure that Istio has an ingress route for each selected deployment.
 Once the routes are created, the state will change to the `Ready` phase to mark that the `AutoRoute` is ready to serve traffic.

 In the `Ready` phase, the Operator watch for new deployments.
 If the list of deployments falls out of sync with the configured routes, the `AutoRoute` will go back to the `Syncing` phase.